MKosh/vbsTMVA/README.md

 ## Things to update for future analysis
 The first thing to update is the dsw.sh script
    * It's set to check the system you're running things on.
 Either CMS-LPC, NICADD, or a personal machine.
-Make sure to look over that section and point the script to the proper places
+Make sure to look over that section and point the script to the proper places for the root files.

 The next thing to update is to run the "write_vbsDL.sh"